Cross-receptive Focused Inference Network for Lightweight Image Super-Resolution: Ablation Studies

 \subsubsection{The effectiveness of CFGT}

-Compared with traditional Transformer, CFGT has two main differences in structure: the first is K, V for context communication; the second is cross-scale information exchange brought by CGM with different receptive fields.
-To assess the effectiveness of such a design, we provide a set of ablation experiments in TABLE~\ref{tab:CFGT}, where \textbf{KV} stands for the contextual communication mechanism and \textbf{Cross} stands for the cross receptive fields mechanism.
+Compared with traditional Transformers, CFGT has two main differences in structure: the first is K, V for contextual communication; the second is cross-scale information exchange brought by CGM with different receptive fields.
+To assess the effectiveness of such a design, we provide a set of ablation experiments in TABLE~\ref{tab:CFGT}, where \textbf{KV} represents the interaction of vectors $K$ and $V$ between the upper and lower CGA, and \textbf{Cross} represents the cross-receptive fields mechanism brought about by setting $K$ of different sizes in CGA.
 It can be seen that our architectural design solution can significantly improve the performance of the model with almost no additional computational cost.
-This validates the effectiveness of the proposed CFGT, which can better convey context.
+Meanwhile, we make an efficiency trade-off study on the number of CFGTs.
+In Fig.~\ref{Efficiency}, CFGT-N indicates that the model contains $N$ CFGTs while keeping the CNN part unchanged.
+It can be seen that the model with 8 CFGTs has the best performance, so we select 8 CFGTs in CFIN.
+In TABLE~\ref{tab:8CFGTs}, OnlyT indicates that only the Transformer part of the CFIN is retained.
+Compared with other advanced lightweight SISR models, it can be seen that our CFGT achieves promising results with only 91K parameters.
+This verifies the effectiveness and advancement of CFIN.
+In Fig.~\ref{compare_CFGT}, we also compare OnlyT with several Transformer-based SISR methods.
+It is worth noting that we only choose the Transformer part of these methods and use a small model for ablation studies.
+As can be seen from Fig.~\ref{compare_CFGT}, our approach has better performance with less computational consumption.

+Furthermore, Fig.~\ref{feature-map} (b) illustrates the effect of the presence or absence of CFGT in the model on the area of concern of the model.
+It can be seen from the figure that the model only focuses on the part of the contour texture when there is no CFGT, while the model deepens its focus on the contour texture when there is CFGT, and also focuses on some of the pixel points around the contour.
+This also demonstrates that our proposed CFGT can be combined with contextual information on important image regions for image reconstruction.
+These experiments all validate the effectiveness of the proposed CFGT which can better convey contextual information.